yaoxin1995/covid19-update-server/documentation/covid19_update_service_documentation.md

   - Within a subscription multiple Topics can be created.
 - Create/Check/Delete a topic
   - The user can create a topic by providing the GPS position and threshold of the location
-  - Whenever the threshold is exceeded an Event is created, User can checks the Event under Topic-Detail view .
+  - Whenever the topic's threshold is exceeded an event is created.
+The user can check the event via the  topic detail view.

 The client web applicaiton has its own user management.
 Persistence of data for user management is realized by using a SQLite database.
 Only the user's information is persisted on the client side, `Subscription` and `Topic` resource related information will be tracked by the COVID-19 Update Service.
 The user information include: